 - COJO 480 Communication Ethics

-Computer and Information Sciences – The Department of Computer and Information Sciences offers a "Credit by Exam" option to allow students the opportunity to earn course credit for one of the following three entry-level computing courses at UST:
+Computer and Information Sciences – The Department of Computer and Information Sciences offers a "Credit by Exam" option to allow students the opportunity to earn course credit for one of the following four entry-level computing courses at UST:

 - CISC 130: Introduction to Programming and Problem Solving in the Sciences